LiamPKenna/tap-room/README.md

 ## Description

 _This application was built as a Proof of Concept for a combined inventory management and customer facing display.
-While not currently connected to a database, infrastructure has been designed to quickly accommodate transition to remote data storage._
+The client is a fictional tap room.
+While not currently connected to a database, the application has been designed to quickly accommodate transition to remote data storage._

 _Customer views include:_